 - Cost Justification: Educate stakeholders on long-term savings from energy efficiency and reusability, offsetting initial costs.

-- Certified Installation: Use trained contractors to ensure airtight joints and compliance with UAE standards.
+- Certified Installation: Use trained contractors to ensure airtight joints and compliance with DUBAI standards.

 - Awareness Campaigns: Provide training and resources to highlight the advantages of PIR and Rockwool panels.